 X-rays are pretty powerful, but certainly, have limitations.
 Sometimes, if a mass or solid object is masked by another organ or soft tissue it can be difficult to get a clear picture.
 Some soft plastics are also difficult to detect on an X-Ray.
 This can be troublesome if your pet has ingested foreign matter and is experiencing an obstruction.
 Further, detailed body components such as the brain, and detailed pictures of the heart can be difficult to clearly see on an X-Ray.

-Call Helena Veterinary Service Today!
+Call Valley Veterinary Hospital of Helena Today!